Thick as Mud: Plot

 Limehouse (Mykelti Williamson) reveals to one of his crew members that he lied to Dickie, and he actually has the $3 million that Mags left him.
 Somewhere else, Boyd (Walton Goggins) and Arlo (Raymond J. Barry) bury Devil's corpse in the woods.
 Raylan (Timothy Olyphant) talks with Winona (Natalie Zea) at her house, where she says she is tired of trying to change Raylan's personality.
 In his hotel room, Lance (Clayne Crawford) wakes up Dewey (Damon Herriman) in the bathtub, showing he has removed his kidneys.
 Lance tells a horrified Dewey that he has a few hours to get $20,000 to buy his kidneys back before he sells them to another bidder and before Dewey dies.

 Raylan and Rachel (Erica Tazel) reach Lance's room but find that both Lance and Dewey already left.
 Dewey, desperate for money, robs an appliance store, a strip club and a dry cleaner, but none of them have anywhere close to the $20,000 needed.
 Raylan and Rachel all inspect Dewey's robberies and are told by the strippers about Dewey's scars.
 Raylan visits a wounded Ash (Todd Stashwick) in the hospital, forcing him to reveal that Lance is involved in Dewey's position.
 He then asks a nurse named Layla (Maggie Lawson) about doctors focused on organ removing, and she directs him to a doctor named Boisineau.

 Boyd continues expanding his business, although he expresses doubts to Ava (Joelle Carter) about having to kill Devil.
 He later attacks an associate of Quarles and steal his Oxy supplies.
 Dewey attempts to rob a grocery store but the owner hits him with a shotgun, forcing Dewey to hide in the storage room.
 Raylan arrives and calms Dewey, telling him to urinate, as he needs his kidneys to do it.
 Dewey tries it and is overjoyed to see he can urinate and is taken to the hospital.
 Rachel tells Raylan that Ash suddenly died in the hospital and he was the only visitor during the day.
 Suspecting Layla, Raylan visits her at her house where she admits being involved in a transplant center.
 Lance appears and sedates Raylan with a needle.

 Lance takes Raylan to a bathtub, intending to remove his organs.
-But Layla shoots Lance just as Raylan awakens him.
-Before she can kill Raylan, Raylan shoots her through Lance's corpse, killing her.
+But Layla shoots Lance just as Raylan awakens.
+Before she can kill Raylan, Raylan shoots her through Lance's corpse.
+Ambulances arrive and take Layla away, leaving her survival uncertain.
 Quarles (Neal McDonough) meets with Boyd, offering a partnership.
 However, Boyd declines the offer, referring to Quarles as a "Carpetbagger".
 Quarles is offended by the remark and leaves.
 Limehouse is revealed to have a woman on his payroll who has a connection to one of Quarles' underlings, reporting Quarles' and Boyd's meeting.
 The episode ends with Raylan returning to Winona's (Natalie Zea) house and finds a note.
 He is clearly unsettled by the note.